-6.2 Mouth masks for passengers
+6.3 Face masks for passengers

-- All passengers flying out from Den Helder Airport will receive two mouth masks when receiving the survival suit.
-One for the flight to the offshore installation, one for the flight back to Den Helder. - It is the responsibility for the passengers to respect the 1,5 meter social distance in the airport buildings. - E&P operators should make sure that sufficient spare surgical mouth masks and "interfield masks" are available on platforms in case of damage or loss. - On inter-field flights: The E&P operator should make sure that sufficient surgical mouth masks are available on the platforms for inter-field flights.
-One mask can be worn on outgoing and return flights. - E&P operators should make sure that appropriate containers are placed on a logical and safe place for disposal of used mouth masks. - Such a container will also be available in the arrival hall at Den Helder Airport.
+- All passengers flying out from Den Helder Airport will receive two face masks when receiving the survival suit.
+One for the flight to the offshore installation, one for the flight back to Den Helder. - All passengers are required from the security check onwards to replace the wearing of their own face mask with a face mask that was received with their survival suit.
+It is the responsibility for the passengers to respect the 1,5 meter social distance in the airport buildings. - E&P operators should make sure that sufficient spare non-medical fabric face masksand "interfield masks" are available on platforms in case of damage or loss. - On inter-field flights: The E&P operator should make sure that sufficient non-medical fabric face masks are available on the platforms for inter-field flights.
+One mask can be worn on outgoing and return flights. - E&P operators should make sure that appropriate containers are placed on a logical and safe place for disposal of used face masks. - Such a container will also be available in the arrival hall at Den Helder Airport.